-Medieval shoe styles varied from England to the Continent with many of the changes in fashion a result of the political climate.
-Shoes styles were often set by powerful rulers.
+Medieval shoe styles varied from England to the Continent, with many of the changes in fashion a result of the political climate.
+It comes as no surprise that shoe styles were often set by powerful rulers.

 Prior to the Black Death, there were a wide range of shoe styles, and shoes that were embroidered.
 The decoration of the period showed the influence of Byzantine embroidery with the best examples of this dating to around 1200.
 Some shoes even had runic inscriptions or more commonly, Latin, and many embroidered shoes were worn by royalty.
 Shoes were upturned and pointy until the early sixteenth century when pointed shoes fell out of fashion and shoes became more rounded.